ciaranj/connect-auth/README.md

 =========

  * 0.2.0
-		Updated HTTP strategies c/o Robbie Clutton no longer require passwords to be stored in the plain.
-(Breaking change)
+		Updated HTTP strategies c/o Robbie Clutton no longer require passwords to be stored in the plain. - *Breaking change*
+		Changed the default javascript file from auth.js to index.js. - *Breaking change*
 		Fixed the isAuthenticated mechanism to work with mongodb (Lakin Wecker, Richard Walsh)
 		Realm parameter now ignored in the Authorization header for the OAuth Provider strategy (Wade Simmons)
  * 0.1.3